kassapnoru/CS1.6-Undetected-Legit-AIM/README.md

 - Start the game as steam_legacy.
 - Run the injector as administrator.
 - Select hl.exe from injector.
-- And drag the injectore hack.dll file.
+- And drag the injectore ZeroV3.dll file.
 - Press the Inject button That's it.

 THERE IS NO CHEAT MENU, IT IS AUTOMATICALLY ACTIVE.